mnemosx/react-tictactoe/README.md

 - a game is over when all fields in a column are taken by a player
 - a game is over when all fields in a diagonal are taken by a player
 - a game is over when all fields are taken
+- a game can be reset during game or after the game is over

 ## Install

-Tic Tac Toe can be viewed on [Netlify here!](#).
+Tic Tac Toe can be viewed on [Netlify here!](https://totallynotjustanothertictactoe.netlify.com/).
 Alternatively, it can be run locally:

 Note: Node and npm must be installed.